ViteStudio-Tech/ueVite-Get/README.md

 * **AMD:**  RDNA2 6600-**6700**(this matches PS5) / Integrated RDNA2-3.5 / **Steam Deck**(Rog Ally or other handheld)
 * **Nvidia:** GTX 1650 and **GTX 1060**/GTX 1660(any GTX 1XXX with 6GB or more)/ RTX 2050/3050 - MX550/MX570(integrated Turing/Ampere)
+* Users with Zen 2 CPUs, such as Ryzen 7 2700x, 2600, or Zen 3 3600, 3700.
+* Users with Handheld Devices such as Steam Deck, ROG Xbox Ally
-* Tests are ideal on 4K Native Monitor/TV
+* Tests are ideal on a 4K Native Monitor/TV
 ------------------------------------------------------------------------------------------------

  rtx-dlss-4.27